Franz Xaver Bergmann: Foundry closure

 The Bergmann foundry was closed in 1930 due to the Great Depression.
 It was reopened some years later by Robert Bergmann, son of Franz Xavier, and operated until his death in 1954, when the remaining stock and molds were sold to Karl Fuhrmann & Co.

 Trivia

-The playwright Henrik Ibsen had a small group of such characters which he referred to as his "devil orchestra"; a black boy climbing up a ladder on an elephant (NF.1914-0491), a cat chewing another with rice twigs (NF.0490A), singing after sheet music (NF.0490B), writing (NF.0490C), directing (NF.0490D), devils pulling each other in wheelbarrows (NF.0492) or carrying inkwells between them (NF.0488) and a frog sitting on an ashtray playing the banjo (NF.0489).
+The playwright Henrik Ibsen had a small group of such characters which he referred to as his "devil orchestra"; a black boy climbing up a ladder on an elephant (NF.1914-0491), a cat chewing another with rice twigs (NF.0490A), singing after sheet music (NF.0490B), writing (NF.0490C), directing (NF.0490D), devils pulling each other in a wheelbarrow (NF.0492) or carrying an inkwell between them (NF.0488) and a frog sitting on an ashtray playing on a lute (NF.0489).
 Ibsen used these as inspiration: "There should be Troll in what I write," he said.
 Some of the characters were reported missing from the exhibitions on October 6, 1980, and were never returned.
 The rest of them are safely preserved at the playwright's desk in Ibsenmuseet in Oslo.